A highflier in asset finance, Vedder Price offers its junior associates great transport links to other practices too.

-While it may be smaller than its peers, Vedder Price joins global giants Clifford Chance and Milbank in getting top Chambers USA rankings in the aviation finance field, making them ideally-placed to advise clients on the twists and turns involved.
+While it may be smaller than its peers, Vedder Price joins global giants Clifford Chance, Holland & Knight and Milbank in getting top Chambers USA rankings in the aviation finance field, making them ideally-placed to advise clients on the twists and turns involved.
 But what is it about aviation finance that makes it so complicated?
-Why is it, as the hip young millennials say, even a thing?
+Why is it, as hip young millennials say, even a thing?

-Well, the first reason is that airlines have very tight margins, so they often can't afford to buy their planes outright.
-So they partner with a number of investors, who buy shares in a trust which in turn purchases the aircraft and leases it to the airline for a number of years, after which title to the plane passes to the airline.
-This is called an equipment trust certificate, and functions kind of like a bond.
+Well, the first reason is that airlines have very tight margins and often can't afford to buy their planes outright.
+So they partner with a number of investors, who buy shares in a trust which in turn purchases the aircraft and leases it to the airline for a number of years (after which title to the plane passes to the airline.)
+This is called an equipment trust certificate, and functions somewhat like a bond.
 More straightforward is operating leasing, where the airplanes are owned by operating lessors who lease them to airlines either on a short term basis (for example, to cope with the summer vacation season) or for periods of three to five years.
 Airlines appreciate operating leasing for its flexibility, but it can also be pricey.

 222 North LaSalle Street,

 - Shareholders (US): 158

 - Associates (US): 111